 John discovered meditation and mindfulness over 30 years ago, originally through various Buddhist schools in order to work with his own anxiety, but now teaches mindfulness and compassion in a secular and practical way, both in groups and one-to-one through Medicare and my private practice .

 John has taught meditation for over 20 years, having been asked to teach friends in 1997 and being formally taught Shamantha meditation in the Tibetan tradition in 1998.
 Shamantha means “peaceful abiding” or “tranquility.”
 Since then John was taught MBSR in a program by the creators of that style and is now also senior certified Mindful Self-Compassion teacher having been invited to attend the inaugral training program by its creators, Kristin Neff and Christopher Germer, in 2014.

 You can contact John on email@example.com or on his mobile 0439 901 795

-John provides mindfulness and self-compassion training, as well as one to one counselling, in Tecoma on a Tuesday and in Korumburra in South Gippsland at other times during the week.
+John provides mindfulness and self-compassion training, as well as one to one counselling, in Tecoma on a Tuesday afternoon several times a month and in Korumburra in South Gippsland at other times during the week.
 Regular introductory programs are offered.
 These now include the new 6-week brief courses (1 hour per week) on self-compassion, 8-week groups on MBSR/MBCT and Mindful Self-Compassion (MSC), day retreats and five-day intensive Mindful Self- Compassion retreats.